Foie-gras free Britain

 Viva! has already scored some major victories!
-In the past five years Viva! has printed and - working with local activists - distributed almost half a million anti foie-gras leaflets across the UK!
+In the past seven years Viva! has printed and - working with local activists - distributed almost half a million anti foie-gras leaflets across the UK!

 In 2004, Viva!USA was instrumental in getting a bill passed that banned the force feeding of ducks and geese in the production of foie-gras in California.
 The bill also bans the sale of the product when made from force fed birds, both provisions took effect in 2012.

 The fight for a foie-gras free Britain goes on.
-We must continue to produce leaflets and cards for people to show their disgust to hand into local eateries and shops, and it is essential we reach every media outlet to expose this trade for exactly what it is – animal abuse disguised as culture.
+We must continue to produce leaflets and cards for people to show their disgust to hand into local eateries and shops, undertake more undercover investigations and it is essential we reach every media outlet to expose this trade for exactly what it is – animal abuse disguised as culture.